Dewalesamue/FUTA-campus-learnx/README.md

-The platform's robust architecture, intuitive design, and AI-powered features position it as a transformative tool for higher education, capable of scaling beyond FUTA to serve universities across Nigeria and throughout Africa.
+The platform's robust architecture, intuitive design, and AI-powered features position it as a transformative tool for higher education, capable of scaling beyond FUTA to serve universities across Nigeria and throughout Africa. this is the end for now